Definition: a kind of long and thin optical waveguides which can be bent to some degree

 Damage of Fibers

-Fiber devices can be damaged in various ways during operation.
+Optical fiber devices can be damaged in various ways during operation.
 Various aspects are relevant in this context:

 - For not even very high average powers, initial damage of a fiber end can have the consequence of a fiber fuse propagating through the whole fiber in the backward direction.